California woman wins child support from husband 50 years after split

 A California woman won a $150,000 settlement for back child support from her ex-husband, nearly 50 years after he skipped out on the family, she and her lawyer said Wednesday.

-Toni Anderson, a 73-year-old retired interior designer from Carlsbad, in northern San Diego County, said she raised her now-52-year-old daughter by herself since she was a toddler after husband Donald Alan Lenhart left them.
+Toni Anderson, 73, a retired interior designer from Carlsbad in northern San Diego County, said she raised her daughter, who is now 52, by herself since she was a toddler after her husband, Donald Alan Lenhart, left them.

-Anderson said he moved to Canada and didn't attempt to send any payments, despite a court order.
+Anderson said Lenhart moved to Canada and didn't make any payments, despite a court order.

-The mom said she worked two jobs as a single parent and took food stamps to make ends meet.
-Then years later, Anderson said it dawned on her that Lenhart still owed all that back child support.
+The woman said she worked two jobs as a single parent and took food stamps to make ends meet.
+Then years later, she said it dawned on her that Lenhart still owed all that back child support.

 He was served with orders to show up in court — and he did.